5 Ideas For Fun And Meaningful Creative Writing In The Secondary Classroom

 Try a poetry imitation.
 I first got the idea to assign a poetry imitation to my classes when I read Kenneth Koch’s hilarious parody of Williams Carlos Williams’ poem “This is Just To Say.”
 So I follow Koch’s lead in this assignment.
 After reading and analyzing the original poem and the imitation, students write their own imitations.
 Not only to do they fully integrate and understand the poet’s craft and the themes of the poems this way, they also try writing their own poems in a non-challenging way.
 And the best part of this whole assignment is that they see that writing can be lots of fun.

 Of course, all of these assignments work best because they have specific directions, scaffolding leading up to the final product, and rubrics which I’ve developed over the years.
-You can see what that all looks like by checking out the previews for the individual lessons here.
+You can see what that all looks like by checking out the lessons here.

 The best part of assigning this kind of writing is that the end results are much more fun to grade.